loimos/loimos/README.md

   for the run if an integer `S` is provided or otherwise to direct Loimos to use an arbitary - and likely unique - seed (given by `time(NULL)` at runtime).
 If not passed, Loimos will use the default seed of 0.
+- `-or` or `--offset-ratio` is an optional flag specifying to look for an offset file containing `OR` times the number of person and location chares entries before using the offsets saved to `SD/{people,locations}.textproto`.

 ## Authors